awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

           {
             "Effect": "Allow",
             "Action": "iam:PassRole",
-            "Resource": "sns-access-role-arn"
+            "Resource": "arn:aws:iam::account-id:role/my-sns-access-role"
           }
         ]
       }
       ```

+      **account\-id** represents the the 12\-digit identifier for your AWS account, in the format `123456789012`\.

-      Replace *sns\-access\-role\-arn* with the Amazon Resource Name \(ARN\) of the existing AWS Identity and Access Management \(IAM\) role to use to send Amazon SNS notifications related to the maintenance window, in the format of `arn:aws:iam::account-id:role/role-name.` For example: `arn:aws:iam::123456789012:role/my-sns-access-role`\.
+      *my\-sns\-access\-role* represents the name of the existing AWS Identity and Access Management \(IAM\) role to use to send Amazon SNS notifications related to the maintenance window`.`

       For information about configuring Amazon SNS notifications for Systems Manager, including information about creating an IAM role to use for sending SNS notifications, see [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.
 **Note**
 In the Systems Manager console, this ARN is selected in the ** IAM Role** list on the **Register run command task** page\.
 For information, see [Assign tasks to a maintenance window \(console\)](sysman-maintenance-assign-tasks.md)\.
 In the Systems Manager API, this ARN is entered as the value of [ServiceRoleArn](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html#EC2-SendCommand-request-ServiceRoleArn) in the [SendCommand](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) request\.